GuillaumeM92/La-Bouygue/readme.md

 The site handles reservations, as well as discussions, and other functionnalities listed below.

+The calendar was built with FullCalendar : https://fullcalendar.io/

 ## Features
 * Register
 * Login or Reset your Password